-Neglecting the periodic or annual service can cause severe damage to the hammer.
+This service is recommended to be done by your local dealer after 1000 operating hours or at least once a year.
+Neglecting the annual service can cause severe damage to the hammer.

-During this service, your local dealer will replace all seals, accumulator membranes, and any damaged safety decals.
-Contact your local dealer for more information about this servicing.
+Your local dealer will reseal the hammer, replace the accumulator membranes and replace safety decals as needed.
+Contact your local dealer for more information about annual servicing.

-For this maintenance, you should also perform the following tasks:
+During this maintenance you should do the following tasks.